trupples/adi-documentation/docs/solutions/reference-designs/adrd8012-01Z/index.rst

    Connecting the SFP Cable

-Finally, you will need to connect an USB/micro-USB cable to the micro-USB port located on the board.
-After that, you will be able to connect to the first USB com port that appears on the serial terminal, with a baud rate of 115200.
+Finally, you will need to connect a USB/micro-USB cable to the micro-USB port located on the board.
+After that, you will be able to connect to the first USB COM port that appears on the serial terminal, with a baud rate of **115200**.

 .. note::

    Ubuntu credentials

-   * user:analog
+   * username:analog
-   * pass:analog
+   * password:analog

 .. shell::